muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/007-scientific-method-steps.md

 - **Parsimonious**: Simplest explanation yang fits observations
 - **Builds on existing knowledge**: Connects to established theories

-**Example**: "If open offices reduce barriers to communication, then employees in open offices will have more collaborative interactions than those dalam private offices."
+**Contoh**: "If open offices reduce barriers to communication, then employees in open offices will have more collaborative interactions than those dalam private offices."

 ### Step 4: Experimental Design
 **The most critical step—where most errors occur.**